OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 The Max interfaces presently support upto 8 concurrent channels, though the library itself poses no such restrictions and using custom Max interfaces can allow for the control of more devices.

-## Configuration File

-The configuration file is used in conjunction with preprocessor statements to build the specified sketch, with as small a program memory usage as possible.
-Any options that can be set or toggled, or any specification of hardware (e.g. sensors and actuators) being used occur in this config.h.

-Any options for custom additions to the library should be added only to the configuration file.

-The config.h file needs to be included before the library (via loom_preamble.h) itself, so that the configuration can be used to define the necessary subset of the library.

-## API

-The details of the API are provided in the Loom Usage readme.

 ## Device Identification Hierarchy